 The first time I told my friends that I’d be heading to Malaysia, I discovered just how polarizing Kuala Lumpur is as a city.
 Opinions ranged from “you’ll have more fun riding out a tetanus infection” to “promise me that you’ll spend a month there.”
 Fortunately, I loved Kuala Lumpur infinitely more than lockjaw — but there’s only one way to find out if you’ll enjoy Kuala Lumpur yourself.

+There’s not as much travel buzz for KL as there is for Bangkok, but more than there is for Jakarta at least.
 To give Malaysia’s capital a fair shot, this is how to spend twenty-four epic hours in Kuala Lumpur.

 Planning your day in Kuala Lumpur

 Before our day begins, throw on a pair of comfortable walking shoes and pack a hat, sunglasses, and sunscreen.
 Get a full night of rest as there will be little down time and the combination of Malaysia’s heat and humidity is a concoction for exhaustion.

 Morning: Menara Kuala Lumpur Tower and Eco Forest Park

 At over 1,300 feet high, Menara Kuala Lumpur tower is the tallest telecommunications tower in Southeast Asia and a prime spot for panoramic views of the city.
 Venture up to the observation deck that’s located 900 feet above the ground and walk around the platform.
 This is ideal for orienting yourself within the city using the Petronas Towers as a landmark.